voxeet/comms-sdk-react-native/docs/README.md

 # This project is still a work in progress and not yet ready for production.
 Please stay tuned.

-# Dolby.io IAPI React Native SDK
+# Dolby.io Communications SDK for React Native

 The Dolby.io Communications APIs provide a platform for unified communications and collaboration.
 You can combine voice, video, and messaging as an integrated solution for your own applications in a way that is cohesive to your end-users.
 This is in contrast to out-of-app communications where users must exit your application and turn to third-party stand-alone tools.